Lodging managers

 Save Image

 Data on higher education choices for Lodging managers from The Department of Education and Census Bureau.
-The most common major for Lodging managers is Business but the most specialized major according to RCA in 2021 were Business.
+The most common major for Lodging managers is Business but the most specialized major according to RCA in 2024 were Personal & Culinary Services.

-Among the necessary skills for Lodging managers, Service Orientation stands, but the revealed comparative advantage (RCA) shows that Lodging managers need more than the average amount of Management of Material Resources.
+Among the necessary skills for Lodging managers, Service Orientation stands, but the revealed comparative advantage (RCA) shows that Lodging managers need more than the average amount of Management of Financial Resources.

 Majors